 - Fines up to $1,000

-- Jail time up to six months
+- Up to six months in county jail

 - Summary probation

 Furthermore, the court can notify the Los Angeles County Department of Children and Family Services after a PC 273(g) conviction.
 This department could remove children from the custody of their parents in certain circumstances.
+If you are facing any of these punishments or jail time, contact the criminal defense attorneys at Simmrin Law Group now.

 Examples of Penal Code 273(g) Violations

-Here are a few examples to help better illustrate what qualifies as a violation of PC 273(g).
+Here are a few examples to help better illustrate what qualifies as a violation of PC 273(g):

+- Sexual behavior/lewd conduct of a temporary guardian: A babysitter has her boyfriend over while looking after a child.
+The two proceed to engage in sexual intercourse with the child in the room.
+The babysitter would be guilty of violating Penal Code Section 273(g).
 However, if the child had gone to sleep in the other room and then woke up and walked in on the babysitter having sex, the sitter would be able to argue that she was unaware of the presence of the child.

 Charges Similar to PC 273(g)